dd9jn/rfc4880bis/crypto-refresh.md

       Octet 0:        0x00
       Octet 1:        hash algorithm

-Simple S2K hashes the passphrase to produce the session key.
+Simple S2K hashes the associated data concatenated with the passphrase to produce the session key.
 The manner in which this is done depends on the size of the session key (which will depend on the cipher used) and the size of the hash algorithm's output.
 If the hash size is greater than the session key size, the high-order (leftmost) octets of the hash are used as the key.